tinymovr/Tinymovr/docs/hardware/guide.rst

 In addition, avoid exerting lateral forces to the connector (upwards or downwards) as they place stress on the soldered retaining flaps.

-In the next iteration of the adapter it will be replaced with a USB-C connector.
+The next adapter iterations (aka CANine) use a USB Type C connector and do not have this issue.

 .. _connecting-power:

 Connecting Power
 ################

-Tinymovr can be powered from a 12-26V power source.
+Tinymovr can be powered from a 12-26V (3S-6S) power source.
 With the power supply off, connect the XT30 plug to the socket on the board and turn on the power supply.
 On Tinymovr boards equipped with a status LED, the LED should light up.